40 years in the making: Five lives changed by China's reforms | The Japan Times

 Wu’er Kaixi was 21 and one of the student leaders among the protesters who occupied Tiananmen Square in 1989 to demand democratic reforms.

-But their pleas ended with the June 4 military crackdown, which left at least hundreds of people dead — 10,000, according to a British diplomatic cable.
+But their pleas ended with the June 4 military crackdown that left hundreds of people dead — or at least 10,000 according to a British diplomatic cable.

 “Our hope for political reform, freedom and peoples’ ability to take part in ‘people’s rule,’ that is the translation of democracy in Chinese, has been completely denied after 1989.”